About

 As a 2016 Anatomy Arts Associate Artist, San created an onstage/onscreen performance of their short story with film, Equivalence.
 Edinburgh Filmhouse and Transpose (Barbican, London) also presented the story-film-play, which featured integrated audio description, captions and BSL.
 Equivalence follows on from San’s multimedia work on genderqueer and disabled poetics in their Toronto shows Body Geometry (The Theatre Centre, 2002) and Strange Attractors (Hysteria Festival/Buddies in Bad Times Theatre, 2004)

-San is internationally known for founding poetry-music-film collectives Zorras, Stumblin’ Tongues and They They Theys.
-Check out San’s YouTube for performances.
+San is internationally known for founding poetry-music-film collectives Zorras, Stumblin’ Tongues, and They They Theys.
+For performances, check out San’s YouTube.

 Film & Photography History